 4. 4g/prod created an efficiency ratio where it was more efficient to use Caravans to build Wonders, rather than using gold.
 Since it is now efficient to use gold to buy Wonders, Caravans become not only useless units but every city continues to make its own improvements without ever bothering to plan or contribute to a Wonder, since its excess gold is enough for Wonders while it continues making its own improvements.

-#6 Updated by Marko Lindqvist almost 2 years ago
+#6 Updated by Marko Lindqvist over 2 years ago

 - Status changed from New to In Progress

 This ticket is now about implementing the engine feature that allows ruleset to define how buy cost of Small Wonders is handled.
 Multiplayer ruleset change is split as Feature #767397

 I'm working on an new effect that gives percentage change to the buy cost of a building.
 In addition to resolving Small Wonders case, it unhardcodes Great Wonder behavior too (and much more)